How long does paint take to dry and cure?

 Whereas, if the room you are painting is hot and dry (hello, toasty living room), both drying and curing time can be much faster.
 We'd recommend 5-7 days.

-Whatever the environment, we'd recommend waiting 5-10 days before you put any objects directly against your walls or hanging any paintings.
+Whatever the environment, we'd recommend waiting 5-10 days before you put any objects directly against your walls or hang any paintings.
 If your paint is not fully cured, it might stick to these surfaces or peel off.

 I’ve painted onto plaster.
 Why is my paint peeling off in sheets?